maxloopinmok/weekly-report/28 - 2024 Monday February 12 to Sunday February 18.md

 ### Tuesday (Feb 13) (bowels moving day, slept after 2am)
 - Tuesday 13 February 2024 2pm ECT @ Chinatown
+- I had to resolve some outstanding ECT issues.
+- I visited the Kinokuniya bookstore to dwell on my status as an unemployed and also having just lost my ECT claim.
+- I read some of my compiled Straits Times, Business Times, and The Economist articles for last week.
+- I watched the news on CNA and Channel 5.
+- I briefly read parts of today's news on Straits Times and Business Times.

 ### Wednesday (Feb 14) (bowels moving day, slept after 2am)